hmchen47/DataScience/Notes/a09-FeatureSelect.md

 ### 4.3 Tree-based Feature Importance

-+ Tree-based fewature importance
++ Tree-based feature importance
   + tree-based algorithms and models
     + well-established algorithms
-    + offerring good predictive perormance
+    + offerring good predictive performance
-    + able to provide the featire importance as a way to selecct features
+    + able to provide the featire importance as a way to select features
   + feature importance
-    + indication which variables more important in making accurate predictions on the target variable/class
+    + indicating which variables more important in making accurate predictions on the target variable/class
     + identifying which features mostly used by the ML algorithm to predict the target
   + random forests:
     + providing feature importance w/ straightforward methods